Coconut Cream Pie

 4. Make the Whipped Cream

-Real homemade whipped cream is the absolute best topping for coconut cream pie.
-Because whipped cream is such an incredibly easy component to make yourself, I absolutely do not recommend using store bought whipped cream.
-It simply isn’t the same!
+Real homemade whipped cream is the absolute best (and most classic!) topping for coconut cream pie.
+Because whipped cream is so simple to make yourself, I don’t recommend using store-bought whipped cream.
+It just isn’t the same!

 Tips, Tricks, & Techniques

 - The components for coconut cream pie can be made days before you want to assemble and serve the pie.
-Store pre-made pie dough and pastry cream in the refrigerator for up to 3 days and store toasted coconut at room temperature.
-However, I highly recommend waiting until the day of to whip the cream.
+Store pre-made pie crust and pastry cream in the refrigerator for up to 3 days and store toasted coconut at room temperature.
+However, it’s best to wait until the day of to whip the cream.

-- Feel free to use this recipe as a template for other coconut cream pie variations!
-Fresh sliced bananas can be folded into the filling for a Banana Coconut Cream Pie variation or consider adding some chocolate to the cream and topping with mini chocolate chips to make a Chocolate Cream Pie.
+- Use this recipe as a template for other coconut cream pie variations!
+Sliced bananas can be folded into the filling for a Coconut Banana Cream Pie or consider adding melted chocolate or mini chocolate chips to the pastry cream for a Chocolate Coconut Cream Pie.

 Coconut Cream Pie

-This classic recipe for coconut cream pie combines a buttery crust with rich and creamy coconut pastry cream and is topped with real whipped cream and toasted coconut.
+This classic recipe for coconut cream pie features a buttery, flaky pie crust and coconut pastry cream filling all topped with homemade whipped cream and toasted coconut.
 This pie is bakery quality and is sure to impress!

 Ingredients